asolove/asolove.github.io/_posts/2023-08-24-iframeable-finance.markdown

 At [Fintech Devcon 2023](https://fintechdevcon.io/), I gave a talk on designing and building embedded UIs, based on my experiences contributing to Stripe Elements and then to Rainforest's embedded components.

-I got some great comments and questions afterwords and wanted to started a broader conversation to bring together engineers and product people working with `<iframe>`s.
+I got some great comments and questions afterwords and wanted to start a broader conversation to bring together engineers and product people working with `<iframe>`s.

 ## <iframe> friends community